 The last direction is the "customization", the one developed by our team and described in this report.
 It is an innovative idea of purchase, a new fashion experience in which clients have a high degree of freedom in customizing their clothes.
-Probably this sub-project is the closest one to the original Fas.P.onSite concept, even if several aspects have been changed after the comprehension of the technological constraints and the feasibility analysis of the alternative ideas.
+Probably this sub-project is the closest one to the original Fas.P.onSite concept, as it focuses mainly on the technologies and their potential new application/combination in the garment industry, even if several aspects have been changed after the comprehension of the same technological constraints and the feasibility analysis of the alternative ideas.